arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 When initializing a project file in PLC IDE, certain essential lines within the sketch are commented out.
 These lines should be uncommented to activate the configurations.
 Once this is done, the sketch should be manually downloaded to Opta™ through the `Opta™ Configuration` window.

 The following image shows the `Status variables (volatile)` window.
-Here, you'll define the `cnt` variable, assigning its access address and datatype for Modbus TCP transmission.
+Here, we will define the `cnt` variable, assigning its access address and datatype for Modbus TCP transmission.

 ![Arduino PLC IDE - Opta™ Slave Status Variable](assets/opta_plcide_server_statVar.svg)